gosukiwi/vimo/doc/quick-start-guide.md

 page](https://github.com/w0rp/ale#1-supported-languages-and-tools).

 # Zen-mode
-Focus is very important when writing, be it code or natural language.
+Focus is very important when writing.
+It doesn't matter if it's code or just english, writing requires concentration.
 In Zen mode, Vimo will center the screen so you can focus on one thing at a time.

 You can toggle Zen mode with `<leader>z`, for `zen mode`.
+Give it a shot!